0xProject/0x-monorepo/python-packages/sra_demos/src/index.rst

 `pip install https://github.com/0xproject/0x-monorepo/python-packages/sra_client`:code:

 To interact with a 0x-relayer, you need the HTTP endpoint of the relayer you'd like to connect to (i.e. https://api.radarrelay.com/0x/v2).

-For local testing one use the `0x-launch-kit
+For local testing one can use the `0x-launch-kit
 <https://github.com/0xProject/0x-launch-kit#table-of-contents/>`_
 to host orders locally.
 For convenience, a docker container is provided for just this purpose.
 To start it:

 `docker run -d -p 3000:3000 0xorg/launch-kit-ci`:code: